dndworld/dndworld.github.io/character-building/cc-rules.md

 **General**
 - Race-restricted subclasses such as Battlerager lose said restriction.
 - *Tasha's Cauldron of Everything (TCoE)* Optional Class Features are allowed for all classes.
 - D&D Beyond's Blood Hunter is banned.
-Refer to the version described in the HB Compendium instead.
+Refer to the version described in the [UA & Homebrew Compendium](https://docs.google.com/document/d/1ZysB8Jyc3LfVMKOtiQwODfT1s2oI38shuTeCnbyOSPs) instead.

 **Disallowed Subclasses**
 - Bard: College of Eloquence